 Call for Candidates

 Victoria University of Wellingtonʼs Design Research Innovation Lab invites applications for PhD candidates.
-Prospective candidates with exceptional creative and analytical skills seeking to study design from philosophical, cultural and practice-led perspectives are encouraged to apply.
-Potential candidates will be expected to make a substantial contribution to design knowledge, extending current understanding within the discipline and discourse of design research.
+Prospective candidates with exceptional analytical and creative skills seeking to study design from cultural, philosophical, and practice-led perspectives are encouraged to apply.
+Potential candidates are expected to make a substantial contribution to design knowledge by extending current understanding within the discipline and discourse of design research.

-The DRIL PhD programme emphasises the advancement of interdisciplinary knowledge and supports practice-led research through its emphasis on creativity as a process of investigation, culminating in an original design composition and a substantial written exegesis critically analysing the methodology, process, and documentation of the final creative composition.
+The DRIL PhD programme emphasises the advancement of interdisciplinary knowledge, and supports practice-based research through an emphasis on creativity as a process of critical investigation.
+A practice-based PhD is expected to culminate in an original design composition and substantial written exegesis that critically analyses the methodology, process, and documentation of the final creative composition.

-The program has three areas of concentration: Digital Media, Culture+Context and Industrial Design.
+The program has three areas of concentration: Culture+Context, Industrial Design and Media Design.
 Our current areas of research focus and expertise include:

 DRIL is a dynamic research group driven by the interests and expertise of outstanding research faculty as well as the research projects of participating PhD students.
 The DRIL programme fosters a vibrant and collaborative interdisciplinary research environment that cultivates respect for different perspectives and emphasises a willingness to explore new and challenging ways of thinking, doing and making.
 While particular research strands are identified above, innovative collaborations are encouraged and new researchers will be supported through the development of research partnerships both within the University and externally with industry and public organisations.
 To support a variety of research interests and activities, students have access to excellent facility resources including multimedia computers and software, an electronics lab, woodworking and metal workshops, laser cutters, CNC routers and 3D rapid-prototyping facilities.

-Through the Design Research and Innovation Lab students also have the opportunity to actively participate in professional academic life.
+Through the Design Research Innovation Lab students also have the opportunity to actively participate in professional academic life.
 Our diverse faculty provide collegial mentorship in research activities from reading groups and proposal writing workshops to preparing conference presentations, exhibitions and publications.
 DRIL also supports the School's research-led teaching efforts, and postgraduate students have the opportunity to deliver design-related courses as part of our Bachelor and Master of Design Innovation programmes.
-Scholarships and doctoral assistantships are available to exceptional students on a competitive basis, and further funding opportunities may be available through faculty research projects.
+Doctoral scholarships are available to exceptional students on a competitive basis, and further funding opportunities may be available through faculty research projects.